Other names: M2951

 How is evobrutinib taken?

-Evobrutinib is taken as a tablet, once or twice daily.
+Evobrutinib is taken as a tablet, twice daily.

 What are the results so far?

-In the phase II study, the most common side effect was an increase in blood levels of liver enzymes which returned to normal levels when treatment was stopped and did not cause any symptoms.
+In the phase II study, the most common side effects were colds, and increases in blood levels of liver enzymes which returned to normal levels when treatment was stopped and did not cause any symptoms.

 Drugs in development